White Space in Business: 4 Things You Should Know

 White Space Technology

 Of course, there are also many solutions on the market that offer comprehensive white space technology.
-It’s best to find an app that will be able to leverage your existing customer database via your CRM to help you find the viable white space in business.
+It’s best to find an app that will leverage your existing customer database via your CRM to help you find the viable white space in business.
 You’ll also want white space technology that enables you to template your analysis so answering questions like the ones above is easy to complete for every account.